Zhenye-Na/blog/_posts/2018-05-20-matrix-multiplication-using-sampling.md

 > *Here in this tutorial, we will be looking at matrix algorithms and to achieve errors that are small compared to the Frobenius norm of the matrix rather than compared to the total number of entries, we will perform non-uniform sampling.*

 ## Overview
-In practice， the input sometimes is so large, one would like to produce a much smaller approximation to it, or perform an approximate computation on it in low space.
-For instance, the input might be stored in a large slow memory and we would like a small “sketch” that can be stored in smaller fast memory and yet retains the important properties of the original input.
+In practice, the input sometimes is so large, one would like to produce a much smaller approximation to it, or perform an approximate computation on it in low space.
+For instance, the input might be stored in a large slow memory and we would like a small "sketch" that can be stored in smaller fast memory and yet retains the important properties of the original input.

 In fact, one can view a number of results from the chapter on machine learning in this way: we have a large population, and we want to take a small sample, perform some optimization on the sample, and then argue that the optimum solution on the sample will be approximately optimal over the whole population.

 ## Matrix Multiplication using Sampling

 Suppose $A$ is an $m \times n$ matrix and $B$ is an $n \times p$ matrix and the product $AB$ is desired.
 We show how to use sampling to get an approximate product faster than the traditional multiplication.
 Let $A(:, k)$ denote the k th column of $A$. $A(:, k)$ is a $m \times 1$ matrix.
 Let $B(k, :)$ be the $k^{th}$ row of $B$. $B(k, :)$ is a $1 \times n$ matrix.
-It is easy to see that
+It is easy to see that:

 $$AB = \sum \limits_{k=1}^n A(:,k)B(k,:). $$